What you need to know to be an MFOA legislative activist

 • Arrive early to get a seat in the Committee Room and in rare cases, to sign up to provide testimony.
 It also allows you to perhaps chat with a legislator(s) in the room before the hearing begins.

+Line 2.
 In Support of (or Against) LD #___ “An Act to ……….”

-‘Committee on (Veterans and Legal Affairs’, etc.) and the date of the hearing.
+Line 3.
+Committee on (Inland Fisheries and Wildlfie, etc.) and the date of the hearing.

 • Stay calm.
 Don’t be intimidated.
-The legislators likely know little about the bill and need and want to hear your input, and/or they may not be aware of the implications of a particular piece of legislation.
+The legislators may know little about the bill and need and want to hear your input, and/or they may not be aware of the implications of a particular piece of legislation.
 Remember they want to hear your testimony to help them better understand the bill.

 • Try not to repeat points made by speakers ahead of you.
 If all of the points you wanted to make have been made, tell the Committee you agree with the testimony given by the preceding speakers, offer anything different, and urge them to take the appropriate action.